AhmedElsherbini/blastCblast_stats/README.md

 Currently, there are three files.

 1. database_percentage_*your_file*.csv (The main output where you can find for each species the count of this species in the binary file, the number of assembled genomes per NCBI assembly database, and the percentage of (count/assembly)*100.
 2. *your_file*_tree.nwk.
-If you would like to take this tree to a visulization tool (iTOL,FigTree,..)
+If you would like to take this tree to a visualization tool (iTOL,FigTree,..)
 3. *your_file*_tree.pdf.
-This is just a basic tree that links your isolates together but with a pie chart that shows the results of file number 1.
+This is just a basic tree that links your isolates together, but with a pie chart that shows the results of file number 1.
    ![alt text](https://github.com/AhmedElsherbini/Cblaster_stats/blob/main/example_binary_tree_with_pies-1.png)

 I hope this helps.